-IV.B.1.b).(1)

-Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)
+IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core) problems and the promotion of ficulti.

-IV.B.1.b).(1).(a) Fellows must develop competence in the clinical skills needed in pediatric hospital medicine.
-(Core)
+IV.B.1.b).(1).(a) Fellows must demonstrate competence in the evaluation and management of hormonal problems, including diseases, infections, neoplasms, and other causes of dysfunction, of the following endocrine organs: (Core)